shopware/docs/products/digital-sales-rooms/configuration/plugin-config.md

 ### Appointments

-- *Default appointment domain* - This select box shows the list of domains of all sales channel.
-You should choose the *Digital Sales Rooms* domain from [this section](./domain-config.md)
+- *Available domains* - This select box shows the list of domains of all sales channel.
+You should choose the *Digital Sales Rooms* domains from [this section](./domain-config.md)

 ### Video and Audio